 Prior to the Forty-Niners, what's now the Haight-Ashbury neighborhood of San Francisco was little more than windswept sand dunes and scattered farmland.
-Golden Gate Park was laid out in the 1870s, with Haight Street to its east and the then undeveloped ocean waterfront — now Ocean Beach and the Great Highway — at its western end.
+Golden Gate Park was laid out in the 1870s, with Haight Street to its east and the undeveloped ocean waterfront — now Ocean Beach and the Great Highway — at its western end.
 In 1883 a cable car connected Haight Street with Market Street and downtown San Francisco.
-By the 1890s, a trolley car passed nearby on Carl Street on its way from downtown to the beach.
+By the 1890s, a trolley car passed nearby on Carl Street on its way to the beach.

 The Haight-Ashbury neighborhood was spared most of the devastation of the 1906 earthquake and fire.
 After World War II, however, the flight of residents from the city to the suburbs left many homes empty and uncared for.

 Lawrence Ferlinghetti opened the City Lights Bookstore across town in North Beach in 1953.
 A few years later he published Allen Ginsberg's poem Howl.
 Mort Sahl and Lenny Bruce started their careers in political comedy and satire at the hungry i nightclub, also in North Beach.

 In 1958 a local newspaper columnist coined the term beatnik, and the Beat movement was off and running.

 The hungry i also launched the careers of folk music acts such as the Kingston Trio and the Limeliters.

 By the early 1960s, however, the heyday of the beat artists was over, and the cultural action moved elsewhere.